Getting to Know Your Neighborhood: Inman Square

 1200 Cambridge St.

-The oldest Portuguese restaurant in the Boston area, Casa Portugal has been serving authentic dishes for nearly four decades.
-Specializing in meat and seafood, the restaurant offers paella, fried steak, and grilled squid.
+The oldest Portuguese restaurant in the Boston area, Casa Portugal has been serving authentic dishes since 1976.
+Specializing in meat and seafood, the restaurant offers fresh clams, fried steak, and grilled squid.
 The portions are large, and the traditional Portuguese fries served with most entrees are crispy and delicious.
 An extensive wine list complements the menu.

 All Star Sandwich Bar